MicrochipTech/unicens-linux-daemon/cfg/README.md

 **XML declaration**

-XML documents may begin with an  _XML declaration_  that describes some information about themselves.
+XML documents may begin with an  _XML declaration_  that specify the used version and encoding.

 An example is  `<?xml version="1.0" encoding="UTF-8"?>`

 **Schema**